Unbalanced droplets of one-dimensional mixtures of fermions

-The first of those figures show the case for clusters with total number of particles in the range 24-30, assembled by joining together a variable number of spin-polarized $^{173}$Yb atoms and a evenly distributed set of spin-up and spin-down $^{171}$Yb particles.
+In Figs. \ref{fig1}-\ref{fig3} and Fig. \ref{fig4}, we display the dependence of the energy per particle on the cluster composition to check whether is smaller than $(N_{173}/N_p) E_b$ (or $(N_{171}/N_p) E_b$, depending on the case) and self-bound droplets are possible.
+The $|g_{1D}^{173,171}|$ range displayed is the result of taking $\omega_{\perp}$'s in the interval $2 \pi \times$50-100 Hz, deducing the corresponding $\sigma_{\perp}$'s, and introducing those values in Eq. \ref{a1D} to produce the magnitude of the interaction.
+The first of those figures show the case for clusters with total number of particles in the range 24-36, assembled by joining together a variable number of spin-polarized $^{173}$Yb atoms and a evenly distributed set of spin-up and spin-down $^{171}$Yb particles.
+Since $^{171}$Yb atoms have SU(2) symmetry, we cannot consider more than two spin sets.
+To consider larger clusters in order to extrapolate our DMC results to the thermodynamic limit $N_p \rightarrow \infty$ is computationally very expensive and beyond the scope of this work.
 In this example, we fixed $N_{171}$/2 = 9, but the results are similar for clusters with different compositions.
 To name those clusters, we used the convention $N_p$-$N_{173}$/($N_{171}$/2+$N_{171}$/2).
 Since their energies per particle are smaller than $E_b$, we may say that, in principle, the droplets are self-bound, this being due to the attractive interactions between atoms in different (with unequal spins for the atoms in the $^{171}$Yb isotope) molecules.